 One theory suggests Alzheimer’s possibly misfolds the amyloid-beta that doesn’t clear out like it should instead of forming the plaques that eventually cause neurons to die.

-While I’ve often pictured amyloid-beta similar to the gunky plaque building up before you get your teeth cleaned (but in the brain), in actuality, a natural production and clearance occur of the amyloid-beta peptides and it goes on all the time from the brain.
+While I’ve often pictured amyloid-beta similar to the gunky plaque building up before you get your teeth cleaned (but in the brain), in actuality, a natural production and clearance of amyloid-beta occurs all the time.
 Amyloid-beta moves from the interstitial fluid around the brain and transports across the blood-brain barrier and into the bloodstream.[ref]

 The question then arises as to how to keep brain levels of amyloid-beta in check, and how the flow of amyloid-beta across the blood-brain barrier affects the balance of amyloid-beta in the brain.